 Dear Fifth/Sixth Grade Educators,

 We invite your students to participate in the annual Poster, Poetry and Prose Contest.
 The theme of the 2022 event is Get Energized About Slowing Down Climate Change! focusing on understanding energy use, the power grid, clean energy alternatives, and how we can change our energy habits to help slow the effects of climate change.

 We believe that the creation of posters and written works gives your students an opportunity to express and share, on a deeper and more personal level, what they have learned.
 The student exhibit also draws attention to environmental issues.

-The top twelve entries also will be displayed on the Illinois EPA website providing additional recognition for the winning entries as well as promoting the program.
+The top twelve entries will be displayed on the Illinois EPA website providing recognition for the winning entries as well as promoting the program.
 Each participating student whose work meets the guidelines and requirements will receive a certificate.
 Finalists will receive a certificate, a ribbon, and an invitation to the awards ceremony in Springfield (subject to change based on CDC guidelines and restrictions).

 Exhibit timetable is as follows:

-- Students create posters or written works relating to the theme focus: Get Energized About Slowing Down Climate Change!
+Students create posters or written works relating to the theme focus: Get Energized About Slowing Down Climate Change!

-- Teachers display posters and poems/prose at their school.
+If teachers wish, they can display posters and poems/prose virtually within their schools.
 Students and faculty vote to select four posters and four written entries to submit to the Illinois EPA for further judging.

 Informational resources can be found on the following web sites:

 All entries become the property of the Illinois EPA.
-If you have any questions, please contact Kristi Morris at (217) 558-7198.
+If you have any questions, please contact Kristi Morris.

 Other Environmental Education Resources